-If the Illawarra offshore area is declared as an Offshore Electricity Infrastructure Zone under the Offshore Electricity Infrastructure Act 2021 (following the public consultation period), the Government will then enter a feasibility licence stage.
-At this point, the Government will receive and review applications from developers who have an interest to build windfarms in the Illawarra Offshore Electricity Infrastructure Zone.
-It is likely that construction will not begin for approximately 7-10 years.
-The map below shows the proposed area for the Illawarra zone.
-This area is not finalised.
-As such the boundaries may change following community consultation throughout September/ October 2023.
+In 2023, the Illawarra was proposed for declaration as an Offshore Electricity Infrastructure Zone.
+Following the public consultation period, the Illawarra offshore area has been declared as an Offshore Electricity Infrastructure Zone under the Offshore Electricity Infrastructure Act 2021.
+The Government has now entered a feasibility licence stage.
+At this point, the Government will receive and review applications from developers who have an interest in building wind farms in the Illawarra Offshore Electricity Infrastructure Zone.

+The Government's Offshore Energy Regulator released the following diagram for offshore energy renewable projects.
+Note that it is likely that construction will not begin for approximately 7-10 years.